Nonmotorized Recreation and Transportation Trails Council

 - Appointments to the Council

-To apply for appointment to the council, one must fill out an application with the Wisconsin Governor’s Office:
+To apply for an appointment to the council, one must fill out an application with the Wisconsin Governor’s Office:

 The governor appoints members to the council who participate in nonmotorized trail activities, who participate in organizations that own or maintain nonmotorized trails or organizations that promote nonmotorized trail activities.
 Members represent as many as possible of the following groups, represent people who engage in other nonmotorized trail activities or have other interests related to nonmotorized trail uses.